 My toddler doesn’t always play the “right way.”
-For instance, he actually complains when I try to sit him in a swing.
-Instead, he wants to be on the ground so that he can pull the swing, let go and watch it sway back and forth.
-He has even added a few variations of this game: he’ll grab the swing and pull it out to the side to see it sway left and right instead of forward and back.
-And each time he does this, he squeals with delight, as if he has just discovered the most entertaining game ever.
+For instance, he complains when I try to sit him in a swing.
+Instead, he wants to be on the ground so he can pull the swing, let go and watch it sway back and forth.
+Each time, he squeals with delight as if he just discovered the best game ever.

 Do your kids play in unconventional ways?